 Additional sheeting is welded to the edges of the main shrink wrap structure and then fixed to the floor using sandbags or batten if possible.

 This process can also be applied to the sides or a roof section to create a contained interior.

 Adhesive patch tape can be used to cover any small gaps in the structure.
 This includes areas around protruding scaffold poles, or spaces between the shrink wrap and the surrounding wall, floor or ceiling.
 Patch tape can also be used to attach shrink wrap sheeting to the floor or walls.

-The cost of final seal is calculated on a linear metre basis regardless of the method of containment, with the exception of scaffold protrusions which are taken in to consideration with the overall project.
+The cost of the final seal is calculated on a linear metre basis regardless of the method of containment, with the exception of scaffold protrusions which are taken into consideration with the overall project based on complexity.